liuchengxu/vim-clap/README.md

 " The bang version will try to download the prebuilt binary if cargo does not exist.
 Plug 'liuchengxu/vim-clap', { 'do': ':Clap install-binary!' }

+" `:Clap install-binary[!]` will run using the terminal feature which is inherently async.
+" If you don't want that and hope to run the hook synchorously:
+Plug 'liuchengxu/vim-clap', { 'do': has('win32') ? 'cargo build --release' : 'make' }
 ```

 The `do` hook for installing the extra binary is highly recommended, which can mostly help you get a performant vim-clap easily.
 If that does not work for you, please refer to [INSTALL.md](INSTALL.md) for installing the optional dependencies manually.